axeljuan02/Portfolio-Optimizer/README.md

 BBA Third-Year Student @ ESSEC Business School
 CFA Level 1 Candidate
 Personal portfolio manager since age 15
-Passionate about the intersection of quantitative finance, artificial intelligence, and product development.

 SORA is part of a broader academic and entrepreneurial journey, combining technical rigor with a long-term vision: to give investors the knowledge and tools once reserved for professionals.